Lin-Mao/DrGPUM/docs/faq.md

 ## Accelerate data flow profiling

 The following three knobs are helpful for accelerating proiling of applications with many kernels.
-With all the options turned on, the expected end-to-end of GVProf is approximately 20x, while the overhead could be over 1200x without these knobs.
+With all the options turned on, the expected end-to-end of DrGPUM is approximately 20x, while the overhead could be over 1200x without these knobs.

 ```bash
 HPCRUN_SANITIZER_READ_TRACE_IGNORE=<if read addresses are ignored, default: 0>